-We will help you to decide whether the Golden Retriever is the right breed for you, and how to take the best care of one if you decide that now is a good time to bring a new Golden Retriever puppy into your life.
+We will help you to decide whether the Golden Retriever is the right breed for you.

 The History of the Golden Retriever

 The Golden Retriever is a breed that dates back to the early 1800’s.

 A gentleman living in the Scottish Borders, Lord Tweedmouth bred dogs.